wearetriple/web-defaults/data.md

 ReactDOM.createRoot(el).render(<RouterProvider router={router} />);
 ```
 Within the layout the components are structured into a page/screen:
+- It uses the server state from the route.
+- It imports `TodoHeader` as dumb component and passes it the page header image.
+- It fetches `rightsAndRoles` from the server (cache) state to show/hide creation option in the screen.
+- It imports `TodoListConnector` for displaying the list of Todo's.
 ```tsx
 // Element: Layout
 const TodosLayout = () => {